nojronatron/nojronatron.github.io/code401-files/class-notes-week1.md

 ### IntelliJ

 Important: *Where* you open your IDEA folder.
 If you don't see 'settings.gradle' you are in the *wrong folder* and tests will not run, etc.
+Everything under the '/test' folder should be colored 'green' otherwise you opened the project in the wrong folder.
 For a package, concentrate in the 'lib' folder to build your package namespace => lib/src/main/java/project_name/Library
 Packages cannot be Run in IDEA like an App can.
 Use LibraryTest (and other tests you create) to test your ...library.
+*Note*: Ensure to include '.idea' in the `.gitignore` file with your submitted work.
+Resources allow building modular code e.g. APIs to incorporate into your custom App.

 #### Testing